 - Most cases of malaria and most of the deaths caused by malaria occur in Africa.1

 - Although most cases of malaria are caused by Plasmodium falciparum or P. vivax, P. falciparum accounts for almost all of the deaths caused by malaria.1

-People traveling to Africa may have a higher risk of infection because they frequently stay outdoors and often camp in rural areas where mosquitoes are common.
+People traveling to Africa may have a higher risk of infection, because they frequently stay outdoors and often camp in rural areas where mosquitoes are common.
 There may be no risk of malaria (even in malaria-infested areas such as Southeast Asia and South America) if travelers stay in urban or resort areas where there are fewer mosquitoes.

-In the United States 1,298 people developed malaria in 2008 (the most recent year for which statistics are available).
+In the United States 1,691 people developed malaria in 2010 (the most recent year for which statistics are available).
 Most of the people were infected with P. falciparum malaria.
-Two of the people died.2 Cases of malaria in the U.S. occur primarily in international travelers, military personnel, and immigrants from countries where malaria is present.
+Several of the people were infected with more than one type of malaria.
+Nine of the people died.2 Cases of malaria in the U.S. occur primarily in international travelers, military personnel, and immigrants from countries where malaria is present.

-To learn more visit Healthwise.org
+To learn more, visit Healthwise.org

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.